yihui/yihui.org/content/knitr/options.md

     want to stop on errors, we need to set this option to `FALSE`.
 Note that R Markdown has changed this default value to `FALSE`.
-When the chunk option `include = FALSE`, **knitr** will stop on error, because it is easy to overlook potential errors in this case (if you understand this caveat and want to ignore potential errors anyway, you may set `error = 0`).
+When the chunk option `include = FALSE`, **knitr** will stop on error, because it is easy to overlook potential errors in this case.
+If you understand this caveat and want to handle potential errors yourself, you may set `error` to numerical values as they are defined by `evaluate::evaluate()`: `0L` keeps evaluating after errors as if you had pasted the text into a terminal, `1L` stops evaluation after an error but then ends normally (To manually handle errors, you can use the error hook, see the hook section).
+A value of `2L` makes the knitr call fail on encountering an error.

 -   `message`: (`TRUE`; logical) Whether to preserve messages emitted by `message()` (similar to the option `warning`).